ComradeSlyK/odoo-shortcut/README.md

 1. `-m/--module-name` is the only required flag, and it stores the module technical name
-2. you don't need to move into your repo every time you need to perform some
+2. You don't need to move into your repo every time you need to perform some
    operation: you can do that comfortably from within the odoo_shortcut directory.
 The flag `-r/--repo-path` allows you to specify where your operations must be executed; using `-r/--repo-path` flag, the command above